You'll Be Gone

-"You'll Be Gone" is a song co-written by Elvis Presley and published by Elvis Presley Music and released in 1965 on the Girl Happy soundtrack album and as a 45 single.
+"You'll Be Gone" is a song recorded by Elvis Presley and published by Elvis Presley Music and released in 1965 on the Girl Happy soundtrack album and as a 45 single.
 The song was recorded in 1962 and was one of very few which Presley was involved in writing; his co-writers were his bodyguard Red West and Charlie Hodge.
 The other song that Elvis Presley composed was "That's Someone You Never Forget" in 1961 with Red West, which was on the Pot Luck LP released in 1962.
 The song was recorded on Sunday, March 18, 1962, at RCA Studio B in Nashville, Tennessee.

 Composition history

 Red West recounted that "You'll Be Gone" was written after a suggestion or idea made by Elvis to write new lyrics for Cole Porter's 1935 classic song "Begin the Beguine", from the musical Jubilee: "Elvis recorded 'It's Now Or Never' and he wanted to take another old standard that was a great song and change the lyrics. ...
 He said 'I like the song "Begin the Beguine".
 I like the melody but I'd like to put new lyrics on it.'"
 The beguine had been a dance popular in Martinique and Guadeloupe in the 1930s.
 When Cole Porter denied permission to alter the lyrics, Elvis, West, and Charlie Hodge worked on creating new lyrics and new music for a song that would be entitled "You'll Be Gone".
 The song was replete with Latin rhythms and classical guitar passages.

-The song was copyrighted on February 4, 1965, and re-registered on March 10.
-The publishing company was Elvis Presley Music, Inc.

 In the liner notes to the CD Elvis by the Presleys (2005) Ernst Jorgensen wrote: "When Priscilla came to visit Elvis in the U.S. in the spring of 1962, Elvis proudly played her the new recordings he had just made in Nashville.
 One of these was 'You'll Be Gone,' a song that he had written himself with his good friends Red West and Charlie Hodge.
 To his deep frustration, Priscilla remarked that she liked his rock 'n' roll recordings better.
 Elvis had a fit, Priscilla was devastated, and Elvis never tried to write a song again."

 Elvis Presley's wife Priscilla noted in the liner notes to the CD Elvis by the Presleys (2005): "The reason we've included it is because it's the last time Elvis ever wrote a song."
-She recalled that he played her the song.